openstreetmap/id-tagging-schema/CONTRIBUTING.md

 Icons from different sources (_icon sets_) can be used in the tagging schema.
 Head over to the [dedicated page](https://github.com/ideditor/schema-builder/blob/main/ICONS.md#icons) about how to use them.

+### Info-`i`

+iD and other tools provide users with a way to learn more about the main tag of a preset.
+It is important to provide good information in this information panel.
+Here are a few notes on how to do this:
+- Does your tag have a Wikidata entry?
+Click the small pencil icon next to the text to open the Wikidata item on the OSM wiki.
+Improve this wording if needed.
+If the Wikidata item is missing, [learn more about how to add it in "Current methods for creating new items"](https://wiki.openstreetmap.org/wiki/Data_items#Item_creation_process).
+- Does your tag have a Wiki page with a good image?
+- Your preset might need [a `reference` property](https://github.com/ideditor/schema-builder?tab=readme-ov-file#reference) to force the system to use a specific tag for the information section.

 ### Code Style

 The input files are JSON files which use 4-space indentation.
 You can use the `npm run lint` command to check whether your files match the expected code style and run `npm run lint:fix` to reformat them if they don't do so.